gardener/dashboard/docs/operations/customization.md

 ## Vendor Branding

 It is possible to customize the appearance of vendors shown in the dashboard.
-You can override the display name, icon, and sort order of *cloud provider vendors*, *DNS providers*, and *machine image vendors*.
+You can override the display name, icon, sort order and visibility of *cloud provider vendors*, *DNS providers*, and *machine image vendors*.

-Vendor customization is configured in the arrays `frontendConfig.branding.infraVendors`, `frontendConfig.branding.dnsVendors`, and `frontendConfig.branding.imageVendors`.
+Vendor customization is configured in the arrays `frontendConfig.branding.infraVendors`, `frontendConfig.branding.dnsVendors`, and `frontendConfig.branding.machineImageVendors`.
-Each entry must be an object with the following fields:
+Each entry must be an object with a `name` key that identifies the vendor.
+The following configuration properties are supported:

 | name          | usage|
 | ------------- |------|